klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 :term:`dependency database` by copying the old :term:`version`.
 If sourcespec is given, the command changes the source part according to this parameter.
 A sourcespec has the form "path PATH" or "darcs URL" or "darcs URL TAG".
-Both, URL or TAG may be "*", in this case the original URL or TAG remains unchanged.
+Both, URL or TAG may be "*", in this case the original URL or TAG remain unchanged.
+If sourcespec is not given, the command adds NEW-VERSION as new tag to the source specification.
+The command always asks for a confirmation of the action unless option "-y" is used.

 replaceversion [MODULE] [OLD-VERSION] [NEW-VERSION]
 +++++++++++++++++++++++++++++++++++++++++++++++++++